How to Identify Your Skin Type in 5 Easy Steps

 Step 5: Reflect on How Your Skin Reacts Over Time

 Think about your regular skincare experience.
-Do certain products sting or cause redness?
+Do certain products cause redness?
 Does your face become shiny by mid-day?
-Are you prone to breakouts in humid weather?
+Are you prone to blemishes in humid weather?

 Some questions to consider: